 Services are home- and community-based: keeping youth in their homes and schools is a priority.

 FAST Forward honors the culture and beliefs of each family served through this program.

 FAST Forward is pleased to have begun working with families in July 2014.
 In October of 2016, NFI North, Inc. (NFI), a subsidiary of North American Family Institute, Inc., assumed operations and expanded resources.
 NFI develops community-based services for children, youth, families, and adults.
 NFI's mission is to inspire and empower people to reach their full potential so they can live successfully within their home and community.
 NFI continues to provide the highest level of service to families and youth to ensure success.

 Referrals are being accepted from families and providers for children and youth who...

 - Are aged six or older or who are young adults transitioning out of school, foster care, or state placements

 - Experience difficulties in day-to-day life due to a diagnosis of serious emotional disturbance

 - Are at risk of multi-agency involvement (includes out of home placement in a residential treatment facility, psychiatric hospital, or juvenile justice facility)

-FAST Forward staff and partners have been trained in the nationally recognized and evidence-supported wraparound process and will be working to build up the network of wraparound partners.
+FAST Forward staff and partners have been trained in the nationally recognized and evidence-supported NH Wraparound Practice and will be working to build up the network of wraparound partners.